stijn-dejongh/lovecraft_public_domain/raw_converts/cu.md

 more often than he wept as he sate playing with his graceful kitten on the steps of an oddly painted wagon.

-  On the third morning of the wanderers&rsquo; stay in Ulthar, Menes could not find his kitten; and as he sobbed aloud in the market-place certain villagers told him of the old man and his wife, and of sounds heard in the night.
+  On the third morning of the wanderers' stay in Ulthar, Menes could not find his kitten; and as he sobbed aloud in the market-place certain villagers told him of the old man and his wife, and of sounds heard in the night.
 And when he heard these things his sobbing gave place to meditation, and finally to prayer.
 He stretched out his arms toward the sun and